Nicholas Davies (journalist): Personal life

 In a 1992 article for The Washington Post, Christopher Hitchens describes Davies as a "polo-playing friend of Prince Charles".

 From 1982 to 1991, he was married to the Australian actress Janet Fielding, best known for playing the Fourth and Fifth Doctor's companion Tegan Jovanka in Doctor Who.
-Davies lived in Brighton in 1993.

-There are some details of his personal life in his books The Unknown Maxwell and Death of a Tycoon: An Insider's Account of the Rise and Fall of Robert Maxwell.
+There are some details of his personal life in his books The Unknown Maxwell, in which he revealed his own affair with Maxwell's secretary, and Death of a Tycoon: An Insider's Account of the Rise and Fall of Robert Maxwell.